 - Access to the school library, gym and cooking rooms.

-- Opportunities to access lessons in the main school and working towards accessing local secondary schools.
+- Opportunities to access lessons in the main school and working towards accessing local secondary school, if and when required.

-- ASD specialist – dedicated lead teacher overseeing both provisions
+- ASD specialist – dedicated lead teacher overseeing the provision

 - Subject specialist secondary trained teachers

 - Senior Teaching Assistant to support with leading teaching and learning